 The Lord Jesus Christ was fully human - yet He was born without sin.
-He came into this world without a sin nature, for He was Son of the most high God.
-The Lord Jesus was fully God for He was the Word made flesh - Who was with the Father from all eternity, for in the beginning, He was with God and for from the beginning He was God.
+He came into this world without a sin nature for He was Son of the most high God.
+The Lord Jesus was fully God for He was the Word made flesh Who was with the Father from all eternity.
+In the beginning, He was with God and from the beginning, He was God.

 However, God is Spirit and man is flesh and bone, and the only acceptable price for the sin of mankind was the shed blood of a perfect Man.
 Only a sinless Man could pay the price for the sin of the world, and God loved the world so much that He gave His only begotten Son to be born into the human race and give His life as the ransom price for mans' sin - so that whosoever believes on Him would not perish but have everlasting life.

-It is important, therefore, that we acknowledge that Jesus to be fully Man, Who lived as we live - according to the limitations of our fleshly covering and human makeup.
-He grew weary and tired, just as we do.
+It is important, therefore, that we acknowledge Jesus to be fully Man Who lived as we live - according to the limitations of our fleshly covering and human makeup.
+He grew weary and tired just as we do.
 He became hungry and thirsty and was often footsore and weary.
 And Jesus was tried and tested just as we are - yet, throughout the course of His earthly life, HE did not sin in thought, word, or deed.
-Jesus was a Man Who learned obedience by the things that He suffered and like us and throughout his earthly sojourn He was acquainted with all manner of griefs.
+Jesus was a Man Who learned obedience by the things that He suffered, and like us, throughout his earthly sojourn He was acquainted with all manner of griefs.

-During His earthly life, He prayed to His heavenly Father and displayed deep reverence toward God and humble submission.
+During His earthly life, He prayed to His Heavenly Father and displayed deep reverence and humble submission toward God.
 He was sinless and without guile; He was humble and meek; He was full of grace and truth and found favour with God and Man.
 Jesus was perfected during His life, to equip Him for His role as the Author and Finisher of our faith - He was the source of eternal life for all who would believe in Him and He was sent by the Father to give His life as the ransom price for our sin.

-This is indeed a great mystery, that staggers our understanding... and in His grace, God is ready to use us to be His tools, but committing to us the word of reconciliation.
-May we be ready and willing to witness to a lost world the wonderful works of God so that lost sinners may continue to be reconciled to God and return into fellowship with our heavenly Father.
+This is indeed a great mystery that staggers our understanding... but in His grace, God is ready to use us to be His tools by committing to us the word of reconciliation.
+May we be ready and willing to witness to a lost world the wonderful works of God so that lost sinners may continue to be reconciled to God and return into fellowship with our Heavenly Father.

-Thank You Father for Christ.
-Thank You that in Him I am reconciled back to You and clothed in the righteousness of Jesus my saviour.
-Thanks You Father , in Jesus name I pray, AMEN.
+Thank You, Father, for Christ.
+Thank You that in Him I am reconciled back to You and clothed in the righteousness of Jesus my Saviour.
+Help me tell others about You so that many may be reconciled to You.
+In Jesus' name I pray, AMEN.